increase conversions on your website

 Auto-Save Cart Contents

-Many users browse and add items to their cart but don’t complete the purchase immediately.
-If their cart resets when they return, they’ll have to start over, which can lead to frustration and lost sales.
+Many users browse and add items to their cart but do not buy straight away.
+If the cart resets when they return, they have to start over, which frustrates people and loses sales.

-Auto-saving cart contents ensures customers can pick up where they left off.
-Whether they’re switching devices or coming back later, having their selected items still in the cart reduces friction and increases conversion rates.
-Email reminders for abandoned carts further encourage users to complete their purchase.
+Auto-saving cart contents lets customers pick up where they left off, whether they switch devices or come back later.
+Keeping their items in place reduces friction and lifts conversion rates.
+Abandoned-cart email reminders nudge them to finish the purchase too.

 86